JacobMintzer/Twitter-Statistics/README.md

 ### data ###
 This refers to the json file that is a tweet.
 This holds all the information that a tweet holds, and is imported as a dictionary.
-Relevant data: data["user"]["id_str"] : unique ID string data["quote_count"] : number of people who quote retweet data["reply_count"] : number of people who reply to this tweet data["retweet_count"] : number of people who retweet data["favorite_count"] : number of people who favorite
+Relevant data: data["user"]["id_str"] : unique ID string data["retweet_count"] : number of people who retweet data["favorite_count"] : number of people who favorite
 ### tweetData ###